hbc/Intro-to-R-QMB/lessons/01_introR-R-and-RStudio.md

 ![Setting your working directory](../img/setwd.png)

-Let's populate our directory by downloading a metadata file using [this link](https://github.com/hbc/NGS_Data_Analysis_Course/raw/master/sessionII/data/mouse_exp_design.csv).
-We will be using the data in this file to practice on throughout this morning session.
+Let's populate our directory by downloading a metadata file using [this link](https://raw.githubusercontent.com/rkhetani/Intro-to-R_IDC2017/master/data/mouse_exp_design.csv).
+We will be using the data in this file to practice on throughout this session.

 ## Interacting with R